 Loch Lomond & Cowal Way

 Flanked by Loch Long and Loch Fyne, the Cowal peninsula is a rich landscape of contrasts, ranging from the dramatic peaks of the north to the mellow scenery of the south.
 There’s no better way to explore this undiscovered corner of Argyll than on foot.
-The Loch Lomond & Cowal Way, one of Scotland’s Great Trails, runs for 57 miles (92 km) across the Cowal Peninsula, starting at Portavadie on Loch Fyne and ending at Inveruglas on Loch Lomond.
+The Cowal Way, one of Scotland’s Great Trails, and runs for 57 miles (92 km) across the Cowal Peninsula, starting at Portavadie on Loch Fyne and ending at Inveruglas on Loch Lomond.
 The route makes use of existing footpaths, forestry tracks, hillsides, quiet roads and traditional rights of way.

-Known as ‘Scotland in 57 miles’.
+The Cowal Way is known as ‘Scotland in 57 miles’.
 You’ll get a tantalising taste of everything the Highlands has to offer, from coastline to glen, forest to hill.
 You’ll also be treated to glorious scenery.
 The coastline along the first sections from Portavadie to Glendaruel is simply stunning.
 Enjoy views of the beautiful Kyles of Bute as you stroll along the coastal road through Tighnabruaich.
 Struth Ban Falls – between Strachur and Lochgoilhead – is one of the highlights.
 Ben Arthur, commonly known as The Cobbler, is another magnificent natural feature.
 It’s well worth a detour if you have the energy!

 The coastal waters, woodlands, hillsides and rivers of Cowal are home some incredible wildlife.
 Look out for ‘Scotland’s Big Five’ – the otter, red squirrel, Golden eagle, common seal and red deer – as you walk the Cowal Way.
 In the coastal sections, look out for porpoises and a huge range of seabirds.
 In the woodland and field areas, you might see pine martens, badgers, barn owls, roe deer and red squirrels.
 While out on the open hillsides and moorlands of the northern sections of the walk, keep your eyes peeled for golden eagles, buzzards and other birds of prey.
 The open hills are also the domain of red deer.